makrai/notes/tenney19-bert-pipeline.md

 # 4 Results 4

 ### Linguistic Patterns.
-We observe a consistent trend across both of our
+We observe a

+* consistent trend across both of our metrics, with the
-metrics, with the tasks encoded in a natural progression: POS tags processed earliest, followed by constituents, dependencies, semantic roles, and coreference.
-That is, it appears that basic syntactic information appears earlier in the network, while high-level semantic information appears at higher layers.
-We note that this finding is consistent with initial observations by Peters+ (2018b), which found that constituents are represented earlier than coreference.
+* tasks encoded in a natural progression:
+  POS tags processed earliest, followed by constituents, dependencies, semantic roles, and coreference.
+That is, it appears that basic syntactic information
+* consistent with initial observations by Peters+ (2018b), which found that constituents are represented earlier than coreference.
 * syntactic information is more localizable, with weights related to syntactic tasks tending to be concentrated on a few layers (high K(s) and K(∆)), while
 * information related to semantic tasks is generally spread across the entire